techAdmin

 -v Prints sgfxi current version information.
 Exits after.

--W Skip all wget downloads and connection tests.
+-W Skip all wget downloads.
 Only use this to reinstall a driver

 that has already been downloaded using sgfxi at least once previously.